Tenali Rama (TV series): Casting

 It was reported in June 2017 that Manav Gohil had been cast to play the pivotal role of Krishnadevaraya.
 Gohil, who worked with SAB TV on Yam Hain Hum, where he played the titular role, said, "This time it's Krishnadevaraya, a very powerful king that I am portraying.
 It's a comedy show and I am looking forward to working with a new set of people.
 The show is "Tenali Rama" and I am so ready to get rolling with this one."

 Veteran actor Pankaj Berry was cast to play the series' antagonist and Tenali Rama's foe frenemy, Tathacharya, who is the royal priest in the court of Emperor Krishnadevaraya, and always creates trouble for Tenali Rama with the help of his fellow disciples, Dhani and Mani.
 Berry said, "I am very excited to play Tathacharya.
 It is a very different kind of challenging role, there are different layers to the character even though it's a negative character."
 It was reported in July 2017 that Sonia Sharma and Priyanka Singh had been cast to play the roles of Krishnadevaraya's wives, Chinna Devi and Tirumalamba, respectively.

+Revival

+In October 2024, It was announced that a sequel to Tenali Rama was in development.
+On 30 October 2024, first promo was released of Tenali Rama's sequel on the occasion of Diwali.
+It confirmed that Pankaj Berry, Sohit Soni and Sanjay Mangani would reprise their roles as Tattacharya, Mani and Dhani respectively.
+It premiered on Sony Sab on 16 December 2024.